martonlente/geany-config-front-end-development/README.md

 Geany autocompletion can be expanded with global tags files.
 Geany for front-end development adds autocompletion symbol support currently for the following languages:
 - CSS
+- LESS
 - JavaScript
 - JQuery
 - SCSS

-CSS and SCSS autocompletions are currently in sync with Geany's default CSS syntax highlighting support as of version 1.38.
+CSS, LESS and SCSS autocompletions are currently in sync with Geany's default CSS syntax highlighting support as of version 1.38.
 JavaScript and jQuery autocompletion support is ported from [geany-for-front-end-dev](https://github.com/trongthanh/geany-for-front-end-dev) repository, and needs to be updated.

 #### Snippets autocompletion
 Geany autocompletion can be expanded with user-definable snippets.
 Snippets are small strings which can be replaced or completed to a more complex string or code construct.
 The default key to start autocompletion is `TAB`.
 Geany for front-end development improves snippet support currently for the following languages: